dhis2/json-tree/README.md

 ## User Types as JSON Tree
 The pre-defined basic types of the virtual tree can easily be extended and mixed with user defined ones.
 Like the basic types these are defined using `interface`s.
-Properties are represented as `default` methods but build a typical "object model".
+Properties are represented as `default` methods to build a typical "object model".

 ```java
 interface JsonAddress extends JsonObject {